devhetor/Project-Marvel-API/Documentation/API Marvel-1602 Documentation.md

 Returns a JSON object with the following properties:

 - `results`: An array of objects of the creator type, each with the following properties:
+    - `_id`: The unique identifier of the record in the API database.
     - `id`: The unique identifier of the creator.
-    - `_id`: The unique identifier of the record in the API database.
     - `firstName`: The first name of the author
     - `lastName`: The last name of the author.
     - `fullName`: The full name of the author.
     - `thumbnail`: Thumbnail URL of the author.
     - `role`: The role or function of the creator in comics.
-    - `comicsId`: A list of identifiers of the comics in which the character appears.
+    - `comics`: A list of identifiers of the comics in which the character appears.
     - `__v`: Version of the document in the database.

 ### Example